Summer Months and Alcohol-Related Harm

 - Alternate each alcoholic drink with a non-alcoholic drink, such as water, soft drink or non-alcoholic beer, wine or cider.

 - Set yourself a drink limit and try to keep track of how many drinks you’ve had.
 Remember, drinking more than four standard drinks more than doubles your risk of alcohol-related injury.

 For more tips on how to cut down, click here.

-For young people under 18, not drinking is the safest option, and no one should provide alcohol to under 18s.
+Young people under 18 should not drink alcohol.
+No one should provide alcohol to under 18s.